-Independent journalist Zavqibek Saidamini has been serving a seven-year prison sentence in Tajikistan since November 2022 on charges of participating in two opposition political organizations banned as extremist in the country.
+Independent journalist Zavqibek Saidamini is serving a seven-year prison sentence in Tajikistan after being convicted in November 2022 on charges of participating in two opposition political organizations banned as extremist in the country.
 Police detained Saidamini, whose legal name is Zavqibek Saidaminovich Solehov, in the capital, Dushanbe, in July 2022.

 Saidamini worked as an editor and presenter at the state broadcaster Tajikistan Television until 2019, when he quit as he felt unable to report freely, Abdumalik Kadirov, secretary-general of the independent advocacy group Media Alliance of Tajikistan, told CPJ by messaging app.
 Since then, he has published commentary and reporting on his two YouTube channels, which have a total of about 15,000 subscribers and, prior to his arrest, covered topics including border conflicts with Kyrgyzstan, religion, and allegations of unlawful military drafting practices.